Sanglorian/orcus/Orcus Monsters - current.md

 **Shadow Walk** (swift, encounter) ● **Illusion, Teleportation**
 The shade shifts 3 and is invisible until the end of its next turn.

+**Grasping Shadow** (reaction, at-will)
+ A creature marked by the shade makes an attack that does not include the shade as a target: Ranged 20, the marked creature; Charisma vs Will; psychic damage equal to the shade’s level.

 **Dark Challenge**
 When a shade strikes a target in melee, the target is marked until the end of the shade’s next turn.